HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 8. Rules and Regulations/section 8-6 Authorized transmissions.md

    Some folks aren't allowed to join the third-party party, like those who've had their ham licenses revoked.
 It's like a "no entry" list for a fancy club.

 #### One-Way Transmissions

+> **Key Information:**
+> *One-way transmissions by an amateur station are prohibited when they constitute broadcasting.*
+>
+> *Broadcasting for the Amateur Radio Service is defined as transmissions intended for reception by the general public.*

 While amateur radio is primarily designed for two-way communications, there are specific situations where one-way transmissions are permitted: